appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 #### Swap

-Using **swap** file lets self-hosted appcircle server exceed the size of available physical memory.
+Using **swap** file lets self-hosted Appcircle server exceed the size of available physical memory.
 On memory pressure system will go on its operations with minimal degradation, when SSD used as hardware.

 So, we are recommending **swap** file usage on Linux.